Tehem/matchmaker-go/README.md

 To create a project and enable an API, refer to [this documentation](https://developers.google.com/workspace/guides/create-project).

-This simple app queries Google Calendar API as yourself, so you need to have the authorization to create events and query availabilities on all of the listed people's calendars.
+This simple app queries Google Calendar API as yourself, so you need to have the authorization to create events and query availabilities on all the listed people's calendars.

-You can follow the steps described [here](https://github.com/googleapis/google-api-nodejs-client#oauth2-client) to setup an OAuth2 client for the application.
+You can follow the steps described [here](https://github.com/googleapis/google-api-nodejs-client#oauth2-client) to set up an OAuth2 client for the application.

-Copy `client_secret.json.example` into a new `client_secret.json` file and replace values for `client_id`, `client_secret` and `project_id` (id
+Copy `client_secret.json.example` into a new `client_secret.json` file and replace values for `client_id`, `client_secret` and `project_id`.
-de client OAuth).

 ## Get an access token

 Once your credentials are set, you need to allow this app to use your credentials.
-Just launch the script :
+Just launch the command :

-    go run quickstart.go
+    matchmaker token

+You should get a new browser window opening with a Google consent screen.
+If not you can open the url indicated in the command line :

+    Authorize this app at: https://accounts.google.com/o/oauth2/auth?client_id=...

+Grant access to the app by ignoring any security warning about the app not being verified.
+Your token will be stored into a `calendar-api.json.json` file in your `~/.credentials` folder and a query to your calendar will be made with it to test it, you should see the output in the console.

 If you get an error :